mit212/lab9_2025/README.md

 After the data has been fitted, the SVM is used to predict the classification of two additional test points, plotted with + signs.
 You should see that they both appear blue, meaning the SVM classified those data points as most likely belonging to the `1` label.

 Now, set `p1a`, `p1b` and, `p1c` to `True` at the top and run `p1abc.py`.
-You should see mostly the same plot, but now with a black line running through the middle of the graph.
+You should see mostly the same plot, but now with a black line running through the middle.
 This black line is the decision boundary determined by the SVM!

 | :question: QUESTION 1 :question:   |
 |:---------------------------------------------------|